 Rockwood Drug-Free Coalition was recognized as the 2013 Coalition of the Year by ACT Missouri and the Missouri Division of Behavioral Health.
 The award – presented at the November 2013 year-end annual substance abuse prevention conference in Lake Ozarks, Missouri – honors a coalition that has demonstrated sustained excellence in the areas of community outreach, advocacy, media, education and training.
-In March 2014, Rockwood School District recognized the coalition for this distinction.

 Congratulations to Renee Heney who received NCADA's 2014 Community Service Award at the prevention leader's annual Spring Luncheon.

 Visit the pages at left for valuable youth and adult resources, including hotlines, tip sheets, assessment services, prevention programs and more.

 E-cigarette use is on the rise, for both nicotine and marijuana vaping.
 Learn more about risks by visiting our

 Current News pages.

 Webinars and videos related to substance abuse and prevention: